Is High School Too Late to Start Saving for College in a 529 Plan?

 State income tax benefits function like a discount on tuition

 Many states offer a state income tax deduction or tax credit for 529 plan contributions.
 For parents with a shorter time horizon, a state income tax benefit can operate like a discount on college tuition.
-In most states, taxpayers can make a contribution, immediately withdraw funds to pay for college, and still claim the state income tax benefit.
+In most states, taxpayers can contribute, immediately withdraw funds to pay for college, and still claim the state income tax benefit.

-However, there are four states that block this loophole.
+However, four states block this loophole.
 Michigan and Minnesota base their state income tax benefits on annual contributions net of distributions.
-Taxpayers in these states must hold the funds in their 529 plan account for at least one year before taking a distribution to pay for college.
-Montana recaptures the state income tax deduction when distributions are made within 3 years of opening the 529 plan account, and in Wisconsin tax benefits are subject to recapture if funds are distributed within 365 days of the contribution.
+Taxpayers in these states must hold the funds in their 529 plan account for at least one year before distribution to pay for college.
+Montana recaptures the state income tax deduction when withdrawals are made within three years of opening the 529 plan account.
+In Wisconsin, tax benefits are subject to recapture if funds are distributed within 365 days of the contribution.

 Sometimes, there is a tradeoff between state tax breaks for an in-state 529 plan and lower fees for an out-of-state 529 plan.
 However, when the child enrolls in high school, the balance shifts to a preference that favors the state income tax benefit.